-“I wonder what that is.”
-I muttered aloud to myself as I saw a lone computer hooked up to a small printer.
+“I wonder what that is,” I muttered aloud to myself as I saw a lone computer hooked up to a small printer.
 I looked briefly in the Head of Securities Office but then decided to check out the Base Commander’s Office.
 A small receptionist’s office led into a larger, more luxurious office.
-A whirring noise drew my attention to the camera which followed me as I moved.
-I had a quick look in the private bathroom and at the seating area before turning to the safe.
-I opened it with the code dad had made me memorise and found several folders and a large book.
-I pulled out the book and the front read ‘SITE T – INTRODUCTION BOOKLET.
-Top secret: By order of Her Majesty’s Government.
-Do not remove copies from location’.
+A whirring noise drew my attention to the camera, which followed me as I moved.
+I quickly looked in the private bathroom and at the seating area before turning to the safe.
+I opened it with the code dad had made me memorise finding several folders and a large book.
+I pulled out the book.

 I looked at the list, planning.
-If we were to survive the next six months everyone would have to pull their own weight and help out.
+If we were to survive for the next six months, everyone would have to pull their own weight and help out.
 I also noticed that each of the ‘dossiers’ contained questionnaires from the Junior Ambassador Program.
 I wondered how they fit in.
-I saw my own neat handwriting with the detailed answers I had given.
+I saw my neat handwriting with the detailed answers I had given.

 “Alex, are you there?” a voice startled me from my thoughts.
 I realised it was the radio.
-I looked at the clock and found it was after 8am.
+I looked at the clock finding it was after 8 am.
 I had been down here for over two hours.

 “Yes, is everyone awake?”

-“Yep and everyone’s had breakfast, though Mac is mad at you,” Matty told me and looked forlornly at the cup of tea I had made earlier.
-It was half full and had gone cold a long time ago.
+“Yep and everyone’s had breakfast, though Mac is mad at you,” Matty told me as I looked forlornly at the cup of tea I had made earlier.
+It was half full but had gone cold a long time ago.